 Day 1: Seville – Cazorla Natural Park

-Transfer towards Cazorla (3 hours), with some birding on route.
+Transfer towards Cazorla (3 hours), with some birding en route.
 During the afternoon we will enjoy the first birds in Cazorla, like the White-throated Dipper.

-Dinner and accommodation in Arroyofrío, where we will rest our first night.
+Dinner and accommodation will take place in Arroyofrío, where we will rest on our first night.

 Day 2: Cazorla Natural Park